Kelly Rowland: Awards and achievements

-As a solo artist, Rowland has sold more than 40 million records worldwide.
-She has attained number-one singles on several charts in the United States, including one on the Billboard Hot 100 chart, two on the Hot R&B/Hip-Hop Songs chart, and three on the Hot Dance Club Songs chart.
+As a solo artist, Rowland has attained number-one singles on several charts in the United States, including one on the Billboard Hot 100 chart, two on the Hot R&B/Hip-Hop Songs chart, and three on the Hot Dance Club Songs chart.
 Internationally, she has achieved nine top-ten singles in the United Kingdom, including two number-ones and one UK R&B number-one, and in Australia, she has released six top-twenty singles.
 With her works, she has earned over 47 international sales certifications to date.
 Rowland has won 19 awards from 54 nominations and a star on Hollywood Walk of Fame as a Destiny's Child member.
 She has won four Grammy Awards from 17 nominations and has been honored by the American Society of Composers, Authors and Publishers and Essence magazine for her contributions to music.